jof/lauschomat/README.md

 # Lauschomat: Realtime Radio Transcription System

-Lauschomat is a Linux-based application that listens to a radio receiver, detects signal activity (squelch), records transmissions, and transcribes them using NVIDIA Parakeet TDT.
+Lauschomat is a Linux-based application that listens to a radio receiver, detects signal activity (squelch), records transmissions, and transcribes them using multiple speech-to-text engines (Whisper, Granite Speech, or Parakeet TDT).
 It includes a web interface for visualizing the recordings and transcriptions.

 ## Features

 - **Audio Capture**: Listens on a configurable audio device connected to a radio receiver
 - **Squelch Detection**: Performs signal edge detection to identify transmissions
 - **Recording**: Captures audio recordings of each transmission with configurable pre/post-roll
-- **Transcription**: Processes audio through NVIDIA Parakeet TDT for speech-to-text
+- **Transcription**: Processes audio through multiple supported speech-to-text engines (Whisper, Granite Speech, Parakeet TDT)
 - **Storage**: Logs audio and transcribed text to configurable filesystem locations
 - **Web Interface**: Visualizes recordings with audio playback and transcription display
 - **Development Mode**: Combined capture and processing on a single machine for easier development